 As a partner in your child's success, the YMCA of Greater Seattle is committed to providing a safe environment for all participants and staff.
 We work hard to create an environment that is both physically and emotionally safe for children.
-If at any time throughout the summer you are concerned about the physical or emotional health of your child, please do not hesitate to speak to a staff member or call the Center Director.
+If at any time throughout the summer you are concerned about the physical or emotional health of your child, please do not hesitate to speak to or call a Camp Colman Director.